 - Click the switch next to “Parallel tracking” to turn it on.

-As more advertisers learn the importance of a smooth post-click experience, more have attempted to optimize it.
+As more advertisers learn the importance of a smooth post-click landing page, more have attempted to optimize it.
 Along with the open-source AMP project, this is yet another attempt from Google to improve user experience, and in turn, ROI of the advertisers who deliver it.

-Begin improving your post-click experience today with AMP-compatible landing pages from the most robust post-click optimization platform.
+Begin improving your post-click landing page today with AMP-compatible post-click landing pages from the most robust post-click optimization platform.